Sintexer/learning-path/01 - AWS/AWS Compute/AWS Serverless/AWS Lambda function.md

 You can configure Lambda with a set of permissions and define what services it is permitted to interact with using [[IAM]].
 Also you need to configure which events or event sources can initiate the function.
 Assign a code to execute, and at the end configure execution parameters: [[AWS Lambda function configuration|memory, timeout and concurrency]].
 Different configurations impact on [[AWS Lambda billing]].

 One potential risk is every change to Lambda is published and visible in the system.
 It might be hard to rollback if something is wrong.
 This problem might be solved by [[AWS Lambda function versioning]].

+## Burst behavior

+Where there is a situation when the number of requests spikes immediately, lambda uses [[AWS Lambda function burst]] behavior to handle the increased number of invocations.

+## Processing error

+For an asynchronous event source, there are **two retries** for a failed or throttled request.
+For a synchronous event source there is **no retries built in**.

 ### Trigger

 **Triggers** describe **when** a Lambda function should run.
 A trigger integrates your Lambda function with other AWS services and event source mappings.
 So you can run your Lambda function in response to certain API calls or by reading items from a stream or queue.
 This increases your ability to respond to events in your console without having to perform manual actions.